kebab-mai-haddi/polkadot-ipfs/thinking-doc.md

+# What is Blockchain?
+The best read that I have found to understand the full implications of blockchain technology in simple words with no jargons: [A Blockchain Explanation That Your Parents Can Understand](https://taylorpearson.me/blockchain-for-dummies/)

+# What is Polkadot?
+[This](https://medium.com/posbakerz/what-is-polkadot-a-quick-overview-54ef264f15b9) overview is a must-read to understand what Polkadot is.

+# What is IPFS?
+>A peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open.
+In one simple line, IPFS is a decentralized, distributed data storage platform.
+If interested, you can read in depth about IPFS [here](https://hackernoon.com/understanding-ipfs-in-depth-1-5-a-beginner-to-advanced-guide-e937675a8c8a).

-# Why do we need to bridge polkadot and ipfs?
+# Why do we need to bridge Polkadot and IPFS?
+Let's consider a use case in your decentralized software that requires storing files(audio, video, etc.).
+Storing large files on any blockchain will cost you a lot of time and money.
+Read [this] (https://itnext.io/build-a-simple-ethereum-interplanetary-file-system-ipfs-react-js-dapp-23ff4914ce4e) to understand how much does it cost to store a normal file on Ethereum blockchain.
+And if you are storing your files on services like S3, GCS, then you need to trust these centralized sotrage systems.
+So, we need some storage mechanism just like Blockchain - decentralized, distributed, no need to trust anyone and anything but Maths.

 IPFS is a distributed file system storage.
 Polkadot or any blockchain for that matter needs IPFS because you should not store large files on the blockchain due to cost.
-Click [here](https://itnext.io/build-a-simple-ethereum-interplanetary-file-system-ipfs-react-js-dapp-23ff4914ce4e) to see how much does it cost to store huge files on Ethereum.

 There are certain applications that leverage IPFS and are built on blockchain.
 Two such applications are [Origin Protocol](https://www.originprotocol.com/en) and [Joystream](https://www.joystream.org/).

 Hence, there is a need for a standardized bridge protocol that connects IPFS and Polkadot so that people can build DAO like Airbnb, Uber, etc.